LBRBalaji/purplebox/TERMS_AND_CONDITIONS.md

 ### 3. Data Accuracy and Information Disclaimer

-The information provided on the WareHouse Origin platform, including but not limited to property listings, specifications, and availability, is provided by third-party Providers.
+The information provided on the WareHouse platform, including but not limited to property listings, specifications, and availability, is provided by third-party Providers.
 While we strive to ensure the information is current, we do not independently verify the complete accuracy of all data.

 All users are encouraged to conduct their own due diligence and verify all information independently before entering into any transaction or agreement.